leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Am I at risk of dry eyes?
 - Who is at risk of dry eyes?
 - What results in dry eyes?

-## intent: dryeyes-symptoms_signs-cornearefractive
-- What are the symptoms of dry eyes?
-- How do I know if I have dry eyes
-- Can dry eyes harm my eyes
-- My eyesight keeps going blur on and off, why
-- I always feel poking pain in my eye
-- Why do I get tearing with dry eyes?
-- Which symptoms are linked to eye dryness?
-- What symptoms do patients with dry eyes have?
-- How would I know if I have dry eye syndrome?
-- How do I know if I have dry eyes?
-- What do patients with dry eyes develop?
-- Which symptoms do patients with dry eyes have?
-- Which symptoms are suggestive of dry eyes?
-- What eye problems are due to dry eyes?
-- What are the symptoms of dry eyes?
-- How do I know if I have dry eyes
-- Can dry eyes harm my eyes
-- My eyesight keeps going blur on and off, why
-- I always feel poking pain in my eye

 ## intent: dryeyes-signs_doctorsexaminationfindings_investigations-cornearefractive
 - How is Dry Eye Syndrome diagnosed?